sympy/sympy/doc/src/aboutus.rst

 #.
 Kumar Krishna Agrawal: UnXFAIL tests in solveset
 #.
 Dustin Gadal: Replace linear diophantine solver to resolve issue #9539
 #.
 Yu Kobayashi: Tuple constructor should not take the argument `**assumptions`
+#.
+Shashank Kumar: Fixed indenation error in summations.py and added test for issue #9908

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.